 Chi Sigma Alpha Student Affairs Honor Society

-To be considered for membership in Chi Sigma Alpha, candidates must have a cumulative graduate GPA of 3.75 or higher; completed at least 12 hours in the CSP program; and submit an application packet, which required submitting responses to short-answer questions and a resume.
+To be invited for membership in Chi Sigma Alpha, candidates must have a cumulative graduate GPA of 3.75 or higher; completed at least 6 hours in the SAA program; and submit an application packet, which requires submitting responses to short-answer questions and a resume.
 Applications are reviewed by a panel of faculty and student affairs professionals, with only the highest ranking applicants being chosen for membership.
-Inductions are held once a year (fall semester).
+Inductions are held once a year.

 For more information regarding the Iota Chapter of Chi Sigma Alpha, please contact Dr. Couture at firstname.lastname@example.org